Gaussian asymptotics of discrete $\beta$-ensembles: Toy example: binomial weight

-Consider the infinite sum over growing powers of $\Delta G_N(u)$ in \eqref{eq_x28}.
+Consider the infinite sum over growing powers of $\Delta G_N(z)$ in \eqref{eq_x28}.
 All the terms starting from the $H$th one can be combined into

 where $(Q/R)_h$ is either $Q_\m(z)$ or $R_\m(z)$ depending on the parity of $h$.
-Expanding the cumulants in terms of centered moments, we observe that if $\zeta$ is a bounded random variable, then for any fixed $k\ge 1$ there is a constant $C_k$ such that
+Expanding the cumulants in terms of centered moments and using Holder's inequality, we observe that if $\zeta$ is a bounded random variable, then for any fixed $k\ge 1$ there is a constant $C_k$ such that